 That little blue checkmark next to a Twitter handle has long been held in high esteem.
 You see, one of the highest forms and rankings of social media currency is a verification logo on popular networks like Facebook, Instagram, and Twitter.
 Find out how to get verified on Twitter!

-Though all of them are operated by separate social media entities, the parallels as far as successfully being verified are almost very similar.
+Though all of them are operated by separate social media entities, the parallels regarding successfully being verified are almost very similar.
 The methods on how to get verified on Twitter are perhaps not simple but are as clear as fresh water.

 What Is Account Verification?

 If you don’t know what a blue checkmark is, it’s an icon that shows that the account is authentic and represents the person(s) associated with it.